twarbelow/viewing_party/DTR.md

 What is your collaboration style?
 How do you feel about pair programming vs. divide-and-conquer approaches?
  - Lito: My preferred approach is discuss project execution strategy, work independently, and then meet again to review the work.
 Pair programming is great for debugging.
  - Taija: More emphasis on paired programming.
-It can be easier to avoid unproductive struggle while working together.
+It can be easier to avoid unproductive struggle while working together, and gives alternative approaches that facilitate learning.

 How do you communicate best?
 How do you appreciate receiving communication from others?
  - Lito: I think it’s best to set daily meet times to review the project and determine the next steps